KEY SKILLS OF THE MATHS CURRICULUM

 Rosary pupils will become fluent in the fundamentals of mathematics, they will know and apply key skills and reason mathematically.
 Pupils will also solve problems across a range of contexts methodically and with resilience.
 Rosary pupils will have a secure and confident grasp in the fundamentals of maths.
 This conceptual understanding and the ability to recall and apply knowledge forms the foundations of all maths learning.
 This alongside the application of age appropriate key skills, and use of mathematical vocabulary, allows access to deeper understanding; therefore, making purposeful connections between areas of maths and other subjects.

 Numeracy skills are taught to all year groups every day in both direct lessons and discreetly across the curriculum.
 Pupils are taught a variety of topics based on key objectives.
-These objectives are taken from the New 2014 Curriculum.
+These objectives are taken from the National Curriculum (see link below for the National Curriculum).

 Children use a range of written methods for completing addition, subtraction, division and multiplication.
-Many of the methods the children use may be different to the ones that you were taught at school.
+Many of the methods the children use may be different to the ones that many adults were taught at school.
 Please refer to the school calculation policy and numeracy policy, below, to view methods being used.

 Timetables and Homework